Introduction

 Conclusion

-Both a straight flush and quads are among the best Poker hands.
-Understanding the hand ranking, probabilities, and strategic implications helps players maximize their winning potential and navigate the game more effectively, regardless of whether they play with straight flush or quads.
-While a straight flush is rarer and stronger, quads are also exceptionally strong hands that can dominate the table when they appear.
+Both a straight Flush and Quads are among the best Poker hands.
+Understanding the hand ranking, probabilities, and strategic implications helps you maximise your winning potential and navigate the game more effectively, regardless of whether you play with straight Flush or Quads.
+While a straight Flush is rarer and stronger, Quads are firm hands that can dominate the table when they appear.